andydunstall/fuddle/README.md

 # Fuddle
-Fuddle was a side-project playing about with creating a service registry similar to [Eureka](https://github.com/Netflix/eureka).
+Fuddle was a side-project to try and create a simple service discovery mechanism, similar to [Eureka](https://github.com/Netflix/eureka).
 I worked on this a while ago to play around with ideas for replacing another gossip based service, though after moving jobs I've stopped working on it...